JetBrains/svg-sprite-loader/README.md

 ### `symbolModule` (autoconfigured)

-Same as `spriteModule` but for sprite symbol.
+Same as `spriteModule`, but for sprite symbol.
 By default also depends on `target` webpack config option:
 - `svg-sprite-loader/runtime/browser-symbol.build` for 'web' target.
 - `svg-sprite-loader/runtime/symbol.build` for other targets.

 ### `runtimeCompat` (default `false`)

 Should runtime be compatible with earlier v0.x loader versions.
-Will be removed in the next major version.
+This option will be removed in the next major version release.

 ### `runtimeGenerator` ([default generator](https://github.com/kisenka/svg-sprite-loader/blob/2.0/lib/runtime-generator.js))

-Path to node.js script which generates client runtime.
+Path to node.js script that generates client runtime.
 Use this option if you need to produce your own runtime, e.g. React component configured with imported symbol.
 [Example](examples/custom-runtime-generator).

 ### `runtimeOptions`